LuoTao0306/MMIF-AMIN/README.md

 # MMIF-AMIN
-This is a MMIF method.The code and models parameters will be available.
+The core code and model parameters of the method will be made publicly available.